There seem to be so many interior designers where I live.

-These contacts can be extremely valuable.
-For example the best artisans may be so busy that they will turn down commissions from new customers and agree to work only with those they have worked with before.
+For example, the best craftspeople may be so busy that they turn down commissions from new customers and work only with those they already know are knowledgeable and reliable.

-Those designers may have more difficulty finding companies or individuals willing to work with them.
+Novice designers and non-professionals may have more difficulty finding companies or individuals willing to work with them.

 The study indicated that only 19% of consumers have used interior designers.
 81% have not.